South Molton: History

 On 14 March 1655, Sir John Penruddock was captured after a three-hour street fight in South Molton by soldiers of the New Model Army under the command of Captain Unton Croke.
 This ended the Penruddock uprising, a conspiracy to restore Charles II to the throne of England.

 In 1770 William Turner moved from South Molton to London to trade as a barber and wig maker.
 Around 1775 he had a son Joseph Mallord William Turner who lived in covent Garden until he was ten years old when he was sent to live with uncles in Brentford.
 J M W Turner later went on to become one of Englands most famous painters.

+The population at the time of the 1841 census was 3,597 inhabitants.